Devil in a New Dress: Reception

 Chicago Sun-Times praised West's vocal delivery, saying "he rips more hard raps on 'Devil in a New Dress' -- chuckling through lines like, 'We love Jesus / but you done learned a lot from Satan / We ain't married / but tonight I need some consummation,' and later chewing through an impersonation of a preacher, 'Say-tan!
 Say-tan!
 Say-tan!'—all over a fluttery, high, quiet-storm soul vocal that's part bedroom allure, part angelic prayer."
 MTV stated "West's breezy GOOD Fridays release gets a wintertime tune-up with Ross riding shotgun.
 The Miami Don's majestic contribution comes with a revamped breakdown setting up his slick boats.
 Still, Yeezy's verse holds up over the Boss's even with the refinement."
 Dan Vidal of URB stated Ross brought his best to the track, writing that he "steps his tired old coke-rhymes up to intense lyrical portraits on the final version of 'Devil In A New Dress'."
 Stereogums Amrit Singh described the production style as a throwback to vintage hip-hop beats, and praised West's extended use of metaphors on the track.
-AbsolutePunk's Drew Beringer cited the track as an example of West's "penchant for soul", calling the track excellent.
+AbsolutePunks Drew Beringer cited the track as an example of West's "penchant for soul", calling the track excellent.
 AllMusics Andy Kellman also described the beat as a "throwback soul production", writing that it was "provided by the Smokey Robinson-sampling Bink, it’s as gorgeous as any of West’s own early work, yet it’s marred by an aimless instrumental stretch, roughly 90 seconds in length, that involves some incongruent electric guitar flame-out."